UDC-GAC/ServerlessContainers/docs/deployment.md

-The **_Serverless Container framework_** can be deployed by cloning its [GitHub repo](https://github.com/UDC-GAC/ServerlessContainers) and placing and starting the proper services on the right environments.
+The **_Serverless Container framework_** can be deployed by cloning its [GitHub repo](https://github.com/UDC-GAC/ServerlessContainers) and placing and starting the proper services, in the correct order and on the right environments.

 To clone the project, you can use:
 ```